lr42/gentle/roadmap.md

 - [ ] More linting.
 - [ ] Set up a website for this thing.
 - [ ] Refactor functions to be shorter.
+- [x] Change console logging to only print information relevant to the end user.
 - [x] Create a GitHub repository for the project.
 - [x] Include the `stama` library.
 - [x] Get a proper icon.